The expanded use of health information technology is essential to improving the overall quality of healthcare in the United States.

 Widespread adoption of electronic health records by healthcare professionals will improve health outcomes for patients by making critical information immediately available to physicians at the point of care.
 However, the real value of health IT lies in the secure electronic exchange of digital health information among all participants in the healthcare delivery system.

 Planning and implementing a regional health information exchange is among the most complex IT projects a state agency can undertake.
 These projects cut across organizational boundaries that often represent competing or divergent interests.
 The sheer number of stakeholders and the extensive policy, regulatory and technical considerations -- combined with the need to provide immediate access to sensitive health information while maintaining patient privacy and confidentiality -- poses a demanding set of governance issues.

 The risk analysis and contingency planning necessary to successfully manage a single-agency IT project increase significantly when conducting cross-boundary initiatives that involve the seamless exchange of information within a network of healthcare entities.

 Like most other states in the nation, Oregon is in the formative stages of developing a statewide health IT plan to compete for ARRA planning and implementation grants.
 Activities include conducting an assessment of the current health IT environment in Oregon, creating a vision for the state-level infrastructure necessary to exchange health information, and developing a detailed road map to close the gap.

-At a time when the nation is making an unprecedented investment in the information infrastructure of our healthcare delivery system, the need for a rigorous framework in which to manage risk and improve the ability to achieve the full value of health IT is apparent.
+At a time when the nation is making an unprecedented investment in the information infrastructure of our healthcare delivery system, it's clear that we need a rigorous framework within which to manage risk and improve the ability to achieve the full value of health IT.